ashpak81/ashpak81/README.md

 I'm **Ashpak Patel**.

-🎓 I completed my graduation from Pune University with a CGPA of 8.32.
+🎓 I completed my graduation from Pune University.

 💼 I have 6 months of working experience as a Software Developer at Sagitech Solutions.